 Windows 11 vs macOS vs ChromeOS: what’s the difference?

-These are all different types of operating system.
+These are all different types of operating system (this is the main software that controls your computer).

 • Offers the best software compatibility – there's more likely to be a Windows version of software you need than on any other computer operating system.